Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

-When enabled, Admins specified by `smtp_admin_emails` will receive an email when a Developer requests access to a Dev Portal.
+When enabled, Admins specified by `smtp_admin_emails` receive an email when a Developer requests access to a Dev Portal.